-- Install the E-BAM PLUS onto the tripod: Lift the E-BAM PLUS assembly and slide the slot on the back of the E-BAM PLUS over the tab on the top of the tripod.
+- 2. Install the E-BAM PLUS onto the tripod: Lift the E-BAM PLUS assembly and slide the slot on the back of the E-BAM PLUS over the tab on the top of the tripod.
 Insert the supplied 1⁄4-20 bolt through the tab on the bottom of the E-BAM PLUS and through the hole in the body of the tripod (see Figure 2-2).
 Secure it with the supplied washers and nut.
 This prevents the E-BAM PLUS from shifting on the tripod. - 3.
 Install the inlet components: Loosen the weatherproof fitting on top of the E-BAM PLUS and insert the short inlet tube into the top of the unit.
 The tube must go through the fitting and through two O-rings in the top of the E-BAM PLUS.
 Make sure the tube is fully seated by rotating it back and forth.
 Tighten the weatherproof fitting to secure the inlet tube.
 For PM10 monitoring, install the BX-802 PM10 inlet directly onto the top of the short inlet tube.
-If a BX-807 cyclone is to be used for PM2.5 monitoring, it must be installed under the PM10 head as shown in Figure 2-2.
 Lubricate the O-rings as necessary.